Eitan-brightleaf/asana-client/docs/tasks/documentation-improvements.md

 - [git-changelog-generator](https://github.com/milo/git-changelog-generator): Simple PHP script to generate changelog from Git history

 ### File References
-- `CHANGELOG.md`: New file to be created
+- `CHANGELOG.md`: Exists at repository root
-- `docs/versioning.md`: Additional documentation on versioning policy
+- `docs/versioning.md`: To be created for versioning policy

 ### API Spec Validation
 The changelog should note any changes in the library's implementation that relate to changes or updates in the Asana API specification.

 ### Critical Evaluation
-- **Actual Impact**: Medium - Lack of changelog makes version management difficult
+- **Actual Impact**: Medium - Lack of versioning documentation makes version management difficult
 - **Priority Level**: Medium - Should be addressed to improve version management
-- **Implementation Status**: Not implemented - No changelog exists
+- **Implementation Status**: Partially implemented - CHANGELOG.md exists; versioning documentation not yet created
 - **Spec Compliance**: N/A - This is a development process concern
 - **Difficulty/Complexity**: Low - Primarily involves creating documentation and establishing versioning policies with minimal technical implementation

 ### Recommended Action
-Create a comprehensive changelog that documents all notable changes between versions, following the Keep a Changelog format.
-Establish and document a clear versioning policy based on Semantic Versioning principles.
+Keep CHANGELOG.md up to date following the Keep a Changelog format.
+Create `docs/versioning.md` to document the project’s versioning policy (Semantic Versioning) and provide upgrade guidance.